-If you plan to incorporate in North Carolina or file an LLC there, or already have, there’s a deadline coming up that you need to be aware of.
+If you plan to incorporate or file an LLC in North Carolina, or already have, there’s a deadline coming up that you need to be aware of.

 Your Annual Report is due April 15.
 This document keeps the Secretary of State for North Carolina up to date on your business contact information and ensures that you stay compliant with your business.